nigel-slaby/Mastermind-Game-Demo/README.md

 # Mastermind-Game-Demo
-Recreates the game Mastermind using Java with the AWT toolkit and Swing GUI Framework.
+Recreates the game <a href="https://en.wikipedia.org/wiki/Mastermind_(board_game)">Mastermind</a> using Java with the AWT toolkit and Swing GUI Framework.
 <br>
 A random code is generated each time the game is loaded and you must guess the code to win.
 <br>